 I graduated and started working in an outdoor education school leading the campfire singing in the evenings.
 After three years, the grant funding was cut for that program, so I taught math and band in a middle school.
 Though I was good at it, I hated teaching math.
 It was so regulated.
 Teachers had to follow a tight schedule without any time to help the kids understand the material.
 The math was continually tested.
 There was no fun in the classroom.
 After two years, I quit because I was very depressed.
 I hated myself as a middle school math teacher.
 I was 29.

-A friend of mine, professor of early childhood education suggested to her editor that I do a book on integrating music into other subject areas for teachers.
+A friend of mine, a professor of early childhood education, suggested to her editor that I do a book on integrating music into other subject areas for teachers.
 I wrote the textbook and they published it.
 That got me a job with Fresno Pacific University in their Center for Professional Development teaching teachers how to integrate music into other subject areas.

 I did finally get licensed as a therapist and started my private practice.
 Now I mostly see children and their families.
 I totally loved every minute of teaching my students to sing.
 So, would I rather be rich and miserable or teaching music and happy?
 Marsha Sinetar was right, I did what I loved and enough money (not a fortune) did follow.